Amorgos sailing holidays

 Gramvousa

-Gramvousa - Γραμβούσσα island has two main anchoring options, but the east bay – although superbly private – is only suitable in fair weather and is open to N – SE winds Lat Long
+Gramvoúsa - Γραμβούσσα island has two main anchoring options, but the east bay Lat Long – although superbly private – is only suitable in fair weather and is open to N – SE winds.

-Fortunately, the south anchorage offers more allround shelter and better holding in sand / weed; mildly Meltemi-proof; anchor in 3 – 5 m south-west of the white Church Lat Long
+Fortunately, the south anchorage offers more allround shelter and better holding in sand / weed; mildly Meltemi-proof; anchor in 3 – 5 m south-west Lat Long of the white church.

 Sailing north of Gramvousa, looking south-east, with Amorgos in the distance.
 Note the low-lying islets and reefs north of Gramvousa.